ftlcollective/ftlcollective/README.md

 ## 🚀 Projects

 > My repositories span full stack web development, cybersecurity demonstrations, social impact platforms, creative technology, and industrial 3D design.
-Each project is built with intention — solving a real problem, learning something new, or pushing a skill further.
+Each project is built with intention, solving a real problem, learning something new, or pushing a skill further.

 **What you'll find here:**